Charles I. Jones: Academic contributions

+Robert Hall joins Jones in a 1997 research publication that pivots the empirical growth literature from explaining differences in long-run rates to explaining persistent differences in levels of output per worker.
+Hall and Jones expand on Jones' typical emphasis of cultural factors driving growth, arguing that differences in economic activity across countries are driven primarily by "social infrastructure", or institutions and government policies that determine the overall productive economic environment.
+This work reframes conversations of growth around institutional quality and encouragement of productive activities as the fundamental determinant of income levels.
+Following this, Jones published a separate piece titled "On the Evolution of the World Income Distribution", where he documents key facts about the world distribution of GDP per worker since 1960.
+His research showed substantial dispersion and persistence, with many countries remaining poor relative to the richest.
+Jones' prediction of future distribution projects meaningful long-run improvement with the share of very poor countries decreasing substantially.
+Overall, the paper provides an empirical and forward-looking framework for understanding convergence and global income dynamics.

-Ideas are of profound importance to economic growth in Jones’s telling.
+Ideas are of profound importance to economic growth in Jones's 1998 published telling.
 Ideas are the quintessential example of a public good – once invented, everyone is able to copy the ideas, without necessarily paying the inventor.
-As Thomas Jefferson wrote, “He who receives an idea from me, receives instruction himself without lessening mine”.
+As Thomas Jefferson wrote, "He who receives an idea from me, receives instruction himself without lessening mine".
 Since finding the idea took considerable investment, we underproduce ideas relative to the social optimum.
 Jones and John C. Williams (1998) estimate that, at a minimum, the optimal rate of investment into research and development is two to four times higher than the actual level of investment.
 This implies that the socially optimal tax rate may be much lower than commonly estimated.
 Typical optimal tax papers assume that there are no spillovers from labor, and that taxation should simply maximize government revenue.
-Allowing for ideas to be disproportionately generated by high-earners, as Jones turns this on its head, and suggests that, if anything, marginal tax rates on the very highest bracket should be smaller than those with less income!
+Allowing for ideas to be disproportionately generated by high-earners, as Jones turns this on its head, and suggests that, if anything, marginal tax rates on the very highest bracket should be smaller than those with less income.